a-aggarwal7/Sales_analytics/README.md

 ---

 ## 🚀 How to Run the Project
-1. Download the dataset (e.g., Superstore Sales)
+1. Download the dataset from the data folder
-2. Run the Python notebook for data cleaning
+2. Run the SQL cleaning script for data cleaning
 3. Import cleaned data into SQL database
 4. Execute SQL queries for analysis
-5. Load data into Power BI/Tableau to build dashboard
+5. Load data into Tableau to build dashboard

 ---